Skip to main content

 How to boost your field trips with technology - The Complete Teacher Guide

-This field trip guide contains the following sections:
+This innovative field trip tech guide contains the following sections:

 All digital exercises are created with BookWidgets, a content creation and evaluation tool for teachers.
 Create a free BookWidgets account (if you don’t have one already) and duplicate the widgets, which will allow editing.
 All examples in this blog post can be found in this BookWidgets Blog group and are free to use.